MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/per-monitor-awareness-extenders.md

 Once these requirements are met, Visual Studio will automatically enable PMA mode across the process.

-**Note:** Windows Forms content in VS ( for ex: Property Browser) will support PMA only when you have Visual Studio 2019 Update #1.
+**Note:** Windows Forms content in VS (for example Property Browser) will support PMA only when you have Visual Studio 2019 Update #1.

 ## Testing your extensions for PMA issues